-This is THE starting point for any municipality in Pennsylvania that wants to perform a COCS study.
+This is a good starting point for any municipality in Pennsylvania that wants to perform a COCS study.
 Provides a step-by-step approach on preparing for, conducting the study, and interpreting your results.

 This Workbook for Citizens & Officials, developed by specialists at Penn State's Cooperative Extension, is intended to assist those conducting economic analysis of specific proposed residential development in communities, using the Per Capita Multiplier method of analysis to predict the impacts on school districts and township or borough governments.
 A version of the workbook is available for use on-line, which is quick and easy, though does not have the same flexibility as the paper version of the workbook.